vondoRishi/4-RNA-seq/README.md

 # RNA-seq pipeline

 This pipeline and workflow is based on [Taito.csc server batch scripts](https://research.csc.fi/taito-batch-jobs).
 The objective of this documentation is to make execution faster and reproducible as much as possible.
-The project folder ( should be in $WRKDIR path) should contain these folders before starting
+The project folder ( should be in $WRKDIR path and in this example "myWorkingDir" ) should contain these folders before starting
 * scripts : contains all scripts to run in taito server
 * OUT : contains  output files from all scripts
 * ERROR : contains error files from all scripts